With so many advancements in technology, it's no wonder that professional development is one of the top priorities for companies.

 If you're interested in some software tools that can help with professional development metrics and reporting, check these out:

 Look for sales and marketing tools to help collect user feedback, record meetings, broadcast webinars, and generate demand for more optimized training programs.
 In addition, they all offer comprehensive reporting features to help leaders assess the impact of professional development programs on business goals.

 Certification types can vary depending on your industry.
-For example, PMI (Project Management Institute) offers project management certificates applicable to various industries.
+For example, PMI (Project Management Institute) offers project management degrees and certificates applicable to various industries.
 Some of these certificates include:

 These are just a few examples of the certificates that PMI offers.
 There are many different certification types available, and it's essential to choose one that applies to your industry and job role.